Inside: How to start to declutter and downsize your home. Get rid of the clutter, have less to manage, and reduce your stress as you start downsizing.

 They are not meant to be something you must follow step by step, pick and choose what works for your lifestyle and incorporate it.

-Although the process has a tendency to be stressful, it’s important to keep in mind that through this process you are creating a neat and organized lifestyle for you and your family.
+Although the process has a tendency to be stressful, it’s important to keep in mind that through this process you are creating a neat and organized lifestyle for yourself and your family.

 More decluttering resources